r0qs/beezim/README.md

 The ZIMs are parsed, and a tar archive is generated from them.

 The parser can optionally embed metadata, a text search engine and a search DApp to the archives.
 Each tar archive is then uploaded to swarm, and its reference (i.e., the [manifest](https://docs.ethswarm.org/docs/access-the-swarm/upload-a-directory#upload-the-directory-containing-your-website) address) is returned as output.
 Please keep this stored so you can access your page later on.
-We plan to provide a key-value store to manage the metadata and references in the future.
+We plan to provide a key-value store to manage the metadata and references in the future, also hosted on Swarm ;) .

 The search engine can be enabled during the parsing by using the option `--enable-search`.
-And allow users to query for uploaded articles containing data from the text or title of the ZIMs.
+It allows users to query for texts or title in the uploaded articles.
-Beezim also embeds a navigation bar and pages to display information about the uploaded files and the project when the search is enabled.
+Beezim also embeds a navigation bar and webpages to display information about the uploaded files, list the searched results and query random articles when the search tool is enabled.

 The ZIM and/or tar files can be automatically deleted from the host machine after upload, using the option `--clean`.

-The default behavior of Beezim is to `mirror` ZIMs to Swarm as they are, **without** append metadata or the search tool to it.
+The default behavior of Beezim is to `mirror` ZIMs to Swarm as they are **without** append metadata or the search tool to it.
 However, if you would like to be able to search on the uploaded content in a similar fashion provided by [Kiwix](https://library.kiwix.org/), but without relying on server-side services or database, you can try out our search tool!

 Our search tool is called Zim Xapian Searchindex, or [zxs](https://github.com/r0qs/zxs) for short.